SMEISEN/AutoLVL/README.md

 <sup>1</sup>_Karlsruhe Institute of Technology, Karlsruhe, Germany_;
 <sup>2</sup>_equal contribution_

-This project is funded by the Helmholtz Association under the Program Energy System Design and the Helmholtz Association�s Initiative and Networking Fund through Helmholtz AI as well as �Smart East� (funding reference L7521113).
+This project is funded by the Helmholtz Association under the Program Energy System Design and the Helmholtz Association’s Initiative and Networking Fund through Helmholtz AI as well as ’Smart East’ (funding reference L7521113).
 The DCP was a cooperative effort of the partners Seven2one, InnoCharge GmbH, FZI Research Center for Information Technology, BES Badische Energie-Servicegesellschaft mbH and Stadtwerke Karlsruhe GmbH.
 We also thank all associated partners for their support, and the Institute for Automation and Applied Informatics for the provision of algorithms and IT infrastructure.
 _____________________

-# Where else should you have a look at?
+# Where else should you have a look at? 🔎
 Source Code (_Coming Soon!_)

 [Paper on automated PV forecasting (AutoPV)](https://dl.acm.org/doi/10.1145/3575813.3597348)